-In 2008, after 13 years of effort on the part of many advocacy organizations including the American Medical Association, Congress passed GINA nearly unanimously.1 Then-President George W. Bush signed it into law on March 21, 2008.
-GINA addresses discrimination in two areas-health insurance and employment.
-A summary of GINA's provisions can be found in Table 1 on page 9.
+- 33 In 2008, after 13 years of effort on the part of many advocacy organizations including the - 34 American Medical Association (AMA), Congress passed GINA nearly unanimously.
+Thentwo areas, health insurance and employment.
+A summary of GINA's provisions can be found in the Table.
 Title I of GINA prohibits group and individual health insurers from using a person's genetic information in determining eligibility or premiums and prohibits health insurers from requesting or requiring that a person undergo a genetic test in order to collect genetic information on that person for underwriting decisions.
-Title II of GINA prohibits employers from using a person's genetic information in making employment decisions such as hiring, firing, job assignments, or any other terms of employment.
-Title II also prohibits employers from requesting, requiring, or purchasing genetic information about a person or their family members.1
+Title II of GINA prohibits employers from using a person's genetic information in making employment decisions such as hiring, firing, job assignments, or any other terms of employment; and prohibits employers from requesting, requiring, or purchasing genetic information about a person or their family members.1